atripunoska/application-task/README.md

 ## Technologies
 Project is created with:

 - HTML5
 - SCSS
 - React

 ## Installation

-Download or clone the repository.
+[Download](https://github.com/atripunoska/application-task/archive/refs/heads/main.zip) or clone the repository.
 1. Clone the repo
 ```sh
 git clone https://github.com/atripunoska/application-task.git
 ```
 2. You will need node and npm installed globally on your machine.

-3. Then install NPM packages
+3. To install NPM packages navigate in the project folder and run
 ```sh
 npm install
 ```

 ## Usage
+To start the project run the command in the project folder
 ```sh
 npm start
 ```